- Personal Finance

-However, fundraising ventures don’t have to be difficult and boring – with some creativity, good work ethic and eyes on the goal, fundraising activities can be fun and profitable!
+Fundraising is a major part of being in a group or organization such as an athletics team, a youth group or a school club.
+However, these ventures don’t have to be difficult and boring – with some creativity, good work ethic and eyes on the goal, fundraising activities can be fun and profitable!

-In each of these suggestions, promotion, advertising and volunteering play an important role, so be sure to use all methods of communication available, such as social networks, phone calls, posters and of course word-of-mouth.
+Keep in mind that promotion, advertising and volunteering play an important role, so be sure to use all methods of communication available, such as social networks, phone calls, posters and of course word-of-mouth.

 Have two members work on one car at once – it would be more time effective.
 For larger vehicles such as trucks or SUVs, have three to four people.
 This way, your group will be able to wash more cars and earn more money.